Posted in Schools, Then and Now

 Bungalow Annex

-Oakland Tribune May 20, 1926
+Oakland Tribune, May 20, 1926

 The new school was on Chabot Road at Patton Street.
-The Tudor Revival-style school was built in 1927 and was initially known as the Claremont School Annex.
+The Tudor Revival-style school was constructed in 1927 and was initially known as the Claremont School Annex.
 The seven-room structure was designed to hold 350 students and cost $50,000 using funds from a 1924 voter-approved school bond.

-Oakland Tribune May 20, 1926
+Oakland Tribune, May 20, 1926

-The “Claremont” Annex was dedicated on April 21, 1927.
-The school cost approx. $89,000.
-The architect was William G. Corlett (1887-1954.)
+The “Claremont” Annex was dedicated on April 21, 1927—the school cost approx. $89,000.
+The architect was William G. Corlett (1887-1954).

 Oakland Tribune April 21, 1927